Haptic Vision

 Team

-Winny Wang (UX designer), Christine Saderr (UX designer), Kyle Diaz-Castro (UX designer), Leon Kipkoech (Developer), Malcom Powers (Developer)
+Winny Wang (UX designer), Christine Saderr (UX designer), Kyle Diaz-Castro (UX designer), Leon Kipkoech (Developer), Malmon Powers (Developer)

 My Contribution